suraj-ranganath/cf_ai_code_compass/README.md

 > **⚠️ This README is a living document and is continually updated throughout development.**

-A voice-first AI agent that helps developers onboard to unfamiliar GitHub repositories through Socratic dialogue.
-Paste a repo URL, speak your goals, and the agent will guide you through curated prerequisite readings, build a repo primer, quiz you with thought-provoking questions, and generate personalized study plans with flashcards.
+An AI-powered guide that helps developers master unfamiliar GitHub repositories through conversation.
+Paste a repo URL, describe your goals, and CodeCompass will guide you through the codebase using Socratic dialogue, actual code examples, and personalized learning paths.

 ---